michaeltroy/michaeltroy.github.io/_posts/2015-05-15-the-10-thousand-dollar-logo.markdown

 <p class="subhead purple-light">Three.
 The $10,000 number just felt right.
 Full stop.</p>

 The number just felt right and that is OK.
-There is nothing wrong with coming up with a nice round figure for no other reason that it’s the amount you want to charge.
+There is nothing wrong with coming up with a nice round figure for no other reason than it’s the amount you want to charge.
 Forget people that say “Oh, but I could get that done for $300”.
 Forget them.
-If you want to charge $2000, fine, do that.
+If you want to charge $2,000, fine, do that.
 See reason 2.

 <br />